 Despite these methodological limitations, promoting public awareness through health education emerges as a crucial strategy for altering mass dietary habits and tobacco consumption behaviors in the region.
 Implementing initiatives such as healthy urban community design to encourage walkability and promoting healthy food options in schools and cafeterias could help mitigate the growing obesogenic environment.
 Tailored intervention programs targeting high-risk groups based on identified risk factors are essential for early detection and treatment of major NCDs.

+In conclusion, this study highlighted the prevalence of major NCDs and identified high-risk groups in the SEAR region.
+The regional pooled analysis revealed prevalence rates of 27.39% for hypertension, 5.69% for hyperglycemia, and 31.21% for hypercholesterolemia.
+NCDs were significantly associated with common health risk factors such as age, sex, education level, marital status, work-related physical activity, active transportation, and obesity.
+Older participants showed higher odds of developing hypertension and hypercholesterolemia compared to younger age groups.
+Females were more likely to develop hypercholesterolemia than males.
+Education levels influenced risk, with those having no formal schooling or basic literacy at a lower risk, while secondary to high school education increased the risk of hypercholesterolemia compared to higher educational participants.
+Married individuals had higher odds of hypertension than those unmarried.
+Lack of vigorous work activity raised the likelihood of hypercholesterolemia, absence of moderate activities heightened hyperglycemia risk, and not participating in active transportation increased odds of hypertension.
+Additionally, obese participants significantly elevated the risk of developing hypertension, hyperglycemia, and hypercholesterolemia compared to non-obese.

-In conclusion, this study identified the prevalence of major NCDs and their high-risk groups.
-Common health risk factors such as inadequate consumption of fruits and vegetables, tobacco use, low levels of physical activity, and abdominal obesity prevalent among adults in Southeast Asia.
-The study outcomes advocate for both individual and collective program interventions, with a particular focus on elderly individuals, female, and urban populations.
+The study outcomes advocate for both individual and collective program interventions, with a particular focus on elderly individuals, and female populations.
 Moreover, the findings are poised to contribute significantly to the development of comprehensive national action plans aimed at mitigating the escalating burden of NCDs.
 Hence, a population-based approach utilizing the primary healthcare system is warranted for risk reduction, early detection, and treatment.
-Given the substantial number of individuals already diagnosed with hypertension and diabetes, hospital-based strategies should also be considered.
-Furthermore, non-health sectors should actively participate in preventive efforts targeting specific demographic groups, considering variations in risk factor distribution across rural and urban areas, as well as by gender and socioeconomic status.
-In addition, a primary strategy for alleviating the burden of NCD risk factors is to prevent or reduce modifiable risk factors, which could be more cost-effective than solely providing curative services.
+Furthermore, non-health sectors should actively participate in preventive efforts targeting specific demographic groups, considering variations in risk factor distribution across regions, as well as by gender and socioeconomic status.
 However, addressing modifiable risk factors necessitates collaborative endeavors from multiple sectors to foster an environment conducive to behavior change.
 The current federal structure, wherein municipalities are responsible for various sectors including health, education, infrastructure, and environment, presents an opportunity for coordinated interventions across sectors, ultimately contributing to the reduction of NCD risk factors in Southeast Asian countries.

 Data sharing statement